kevinadrianpl/personal-blog/content/english/post/mitm.md

 ]
 +++

-What is a Man-In-The-Middle attack, how does it work, and how can I protect myself?
 Man-in-the-Middle (MitM) attacks are when one website steps in-between you and a legitimate website so that whatever you do on the legitimate website can be seen and stolen by the attacker who owns the site in the middle.

 ## Attackers take over the Domain Name System (DNS) server that tells your browser where to find websites online.